Welcome to PickSync!

 - It is easy to display a list of files in a folder and in all its subfolders (Windows won’t do this!).

-- The list of files (with or without subfolder contents too) can be saved as a text file, for printing out or pasting elsewhere.
+- The list of files (with or without subfolder contents too) can be saved as a text file, for printing out or editing elsewhere.

 - Frequently-used pairs of folders can be saved, grouped as pairs, for regular re-use.

-- It is easy to select just the newer files in a folder, or just the unique ones, or just matching ones (duplicates which can then be removed from one folder).
+- It is easy to select just the newer files in a folder, or just the unique ones, or just matching ones (so duplicates can then easily be removed from one folder).

 - There are also rich feature sets :